junxit/us-congress-bills-117/bill.md

   - **(1)** by redesignating subsections (c) and (d) as subsections (d) and (e), respectively; and
   - **(2)** by inserting after subsection (b) the following:
     > - **(c)** *Online publication of financial disclosure reports of judicial officers*
-    >   - **(1)** *Establishment of database* Not later than 180 days after the date of enactment of the Courthouse Ethics and Transparency Act of 2021, the Administrative Office of the United States Courts shall establish a searchable internet database to enable public access to any report required to be filed by a judicial officer under this title.
+    >   - **(1)** *Establishment of database* Not later than 180 days after the date of enactment of the Courthouse Ethics and Transparency Act, the Administrative Office of the United States Courts shall establish a searchable internet database to enable public access to any report required to be filed by a judicial officer under this title.
     >   - **(2)** *Availability* Not later than 90 days after the date on which a report is required to be filed under this title by a judicial officer, the Administrative Office of the United States Courts shall make the report available on the database established under paragraph (1) in a full-text searchable, sortable, and downloadable format for access by the public.
     >   - **(3)** *Redaction* Any report made available on the database established under paragraph (1) shall not contain any information that is redacted in accordance with subsection (b)(3).